 Touch Display 2

-The Raspberry Pi Touch Display 2 is a portrait orientation touchscreen LCD (with rotation options) designed for interactive projects like tablets, entertainment systems, and information dashboards.
+Raspberry Pi Touch Display 2 is a touchscreen LCD that is available in 5-inch and 7-inch versions.
+It is intended for interactive use cases like tablets, entertainment systems, and information dashboards.

 Specifications

-This section describes the physical characteristics and capabilities of Touch Display 2, including dimensions, features, and hardware.
+This section describes the characteristics and capabilities of Touch Display 2.

 Dimensions